thomasderooij/laravel-modules/README.md

 Migrating multiple modules in one command will make a separate migration batch per module.

 ### Bugs and unexpected behaviour
-This project is currently in its beta stage.
+This project seems to be pretty functional, but might have bugs.
 Should you find any bugs or encounter unexpected behaviour, feel free to create an issue.

 ### Settings
-In the settings, you will find two things: Your current module directory, and the module name for the vanilla laravel.
-You can change your module directory.
-Just make sure to also change it in your composer psr-4.
+In the settings, you will find a few things things:
+* [`root`] <-- This is the default for your modules directory
+* [`vanilla`] <-- Your app directory is considered a module, and its name can be found here.
+It defaults to "Vanilla"
+* [`models_dir`] <-- The directory in which your models will be placed.
+It defaults to "Models"
+* [`autoload`] <-- The directory your composer.json uses for psr4 autoloads

 The vanilla Laravel name is just a module name for the default behaviour.
-If you want to change that name, either change it in the config/modules file, or add 'MODULES_VANILLA={your prefered name here}' to your .env file
+If you want to change that name, either change it in the config/modules file, or add 'MODULES_VANILLA={your preferred name here}' to your .env file

 ### Roadmap
 The following things will be applied before moving to a 1.x stage:
  * Broadcast service provider composite functionality
- * module dependency tracking
  * migrate:refresh command
+ * Drawing pretty ASCII pictures to visualise your dependencies

 In that order.
 Probably.